Advisory Council biographies

 Jane Spring AM (New South Wales)

-Jane is Chair, Australian Disability Strategy Advisory Council, Chair, Disability Council New South Wales (NSW), Chair, Sydney University Sport and Fitness and Director of Royal Rehab, and Venues NSW.
-Jane is a Vice President of the Institute of Public Administration NSW and Member of the Audit and Risk Committee of the Office of Sport in NSW.
-Jane is NSW Co Chapter Leader of the Minerva Network.
+Jane Spring AM is Chair of the Australia’s Disability Strategy Advisory Council and Chair of Disability Council NSW.
+She is also Chair of Sydney University Sport and Fitness, and a Director of Royal Rehab, the Institute of Public Administration NSW, and Venues NSW.
+Jane is a member of the Audit and Risk Committee of the Office of Sport NSW.

 Core members